TurboLabIt/php-symfony-messenger/docs/linkedin.md

 You MUST use the LinkedIn account of an administrator of the company page connected to your app.

+The auth file will be saved into `var/messenger/linkedin_token_response.json`. *Whosoever holds this file, if he be worthy, shall possess the power to post on the page*.

 ## 🚀 9.
 Post!